OmarMiniesy/Notes/Web Applications/Sessions.md

 * `SESSION=<session-ID>
 * `PHPSESSID=<>` For PHP websites
 * `JSESSIONID=<>` For JSP websites
+* `ASP.NET_SessionID` For ASP.net websites.

+> These session ids are used as an index in the server to get information related to that session.

 >Sequence of a login example:
 1. Client login using POST request